gardener-community/hackathon/2024-05_Schelklingen/README.md

 **Motivation/Benefits**: 👨🏼‍💻 Improved developer productivity by removing clutter from PRs and speeding up `git` operations.

-**Achievements:** Two out of the four OS extensions maintained in the `gardener` GitHub organization have been adapated.
+**Achievements:** Two out of the four OS extensions maintained in the `gardener` GitHub organization have been adapted.

 **Next Steps:** Replicate the work for [`os-ubuntu`](https://github.com/gardener/gardener-extension-os-ubuntu) and [`os-coreos`](https://github.com/gardener/gardener-extension-os-coreos).